Bokashi Compost Buckets: An Easy DIY Method

 Picking The Right Lid

 Let’s take a moment to discuss lid options.
-For most buckets, there’s two choices available.
+For most buckets, there are two choices available.
 First, there’s a snap-on lid like the one shown on the left.
 On the right, we have a screw-on paint bucket lid.

 Paint bucket lids provide a perfectly-airtight seal… once.
-After that, while the gasket in the lid does give a little extra protection against air getting into the bucket, it also provides a space in which food refuse or other material can build up and get stuck, and the gasket may become loose.
+After that, while the gasket in the lid gives a little extra protection against air getting into the bucket, it also provides a space where food refuse or other material can build up and get stuck, and the gasket may become loose.
 Paint bucket lids also cost about twice what normal snap-on lids do, and your bucket needs to be able to handle a threaded lid, which some won’t.